For Irish singers like Gerry Sloan, St. Patrick's weekend will be a whirlwind in Northeast Wisconsin

-De Pere, WI (WFRV) – If ever there was a case of everybody being Irish on St. Patrick’s Day it was Thursday at the wine bar “La Vie Taverne.”
+DE PERE, Wis.
+(WFRV) – If ever there was a case of everybody being Irish on St. Patrick’s Day, it was Thursday at the wine bar “La Vie Taverne.”

 Sloan bills his show as a tour of Ireland.
 He sings a combination of traditional tunes and contemporary Irish artists from Christy Moore to U2.
 His music comes from places like Dooneen, Knock, Macroom, County Clare, and County Roscommon.